SlackmasterFelipeCafe/SquamataReplaceCSV-Nulls/README.md

 **Squamata** is the largest order of reptiles, comprising lizards, snakes and amphisbaenians (worm lizards), which are collectively known as squamates or scaled reptiles.

-**SquamataReplaceCSV-Nulls** is a Jupyter notebook used to create metadata files for USGS Aeromagnetic data releases to ScienceBase.
+**SquamataReplaceCSV-Nulls** is a Jupyter notebook for reading a CSV file, replacing null vallues with a user selected value and writting a new CSV file.

 *"Birthing the tail that feeds it..."*

 ![Squamata - birthing the tale that feeds it](https://github.com/pbrown-usgs/SquamataAssemblyAMT/blob/master/SquamataLemniscateOuroboros.png)

-### Version 1.0
+### Version

 This Jupyter Notebook performs the following operations:
 - Loads a CSV file.